 HConnection is deprecated in HBase 1.0.0 and later.
 We recommend that you use

-org.apache.hadoop.hbase.client.ConnectionFactory to create a class to implement Connections, replacing the deprecated ConnectionManager
+org.apache.hadoop.hbase.client.ConnectionFactory to create a class to implement Connections, and replace the deprecated ConnectionManager

 and HConnectionManager with ConnectionFactory.

 Connection creation is a heavy-weight operation.
-Connection implementations are thread-safe, so that the client can create a connection once, and share it with different threads.
+Connection implementations are thread-safe.
+You can create a connection, and share it with different threads.

 For HBase 1.0.0 and later, you must manage the lifecycle of the connection and close the connection after use.

-The latest code used to create a connection is as follows:
+The following code is the latest code used to create a connection:

 Connection connection = ConnectionFactory.createConnection(config); // ... connection.close();